 What does our program offer you and your organization?

-- A strong pool of pre-selected candidates who are highly motivated to work in global policy and governance in Geneva.
+- A strong pool of pre-selected candidates who are highly motivated to work on global policy issues.

-- Mentoring and professional development support from the program, ensuring intern accountability while in Geneva.
+- Mentoring and professional development support from the program, insuring intern accountability while in Geneva.

 - Logistics support for interns with regards to housing, visa applications, and orientation to Geneva and the NGO landscape.
 Intern sponsors do not have to take time with these matters.